tjitze/RankPL/README.md

 Detailed documentation can be found in the [wiki](https://github.com/tjitze/RankPL/wiki).

+This work is also described in the paper ["RankPL: A Qualitative Probabilistic Programming Language"](https://github.com/tjitze/RankPL/tree/master/paper/rankpl.pdf) (to be presented at [ECSQARU 2017](http://www2.idsia.ch/cms/isipta-ecsqaru/)).
+Note that the syntax described in this paper is outdated.
+Consult the [wiki](https://github.com/tjitze/RankPL/wiki) for an up-to-date description.

 # Download

 RankPL comes in the form of a self-contained Jar file.
 The latest version can be downloaded [here](https://github.com/tjitze/RankPL/releases).